 Until you can develop your own level of confidence, you can fake it by being very confident on the words that you have memorized.
 And I’m curious, give us an example of what the script actually looks like and what are the elements that make up the script.

-Jessica: This is one of my favorite pieces because once I learned about a script and I had written down these elements to hit, it really helped with that falling over my words stuff I was dealing with in the beginning.
+Financial Mechanic: This is one of my favorite pieces because once I learned about a script and I had written down these elements to hit, it really helped with that falling over my words stuff I was dealing with in the beginning.

 So ultimately, this is my script.
 You start with saying that you’re excited about the opportunity.
 You can talk about maybe something that you’ve mentioned in the interview or you’ve seen about the company online that you’re really excited about.
 And that sets the groundwork for you to say something positive and feel good about going into this negotiation.
 So, something like, “I’m excited about there’s opportunity, and I know we can come to agreement about the salary.”

 And then you go into the reasons.
 So, you’ve done your research and you would say, “Based on the market, what I’ve been earning, standard of living, other opportunities that I’ve been looking at, goals I’ve set for myself.”
 Essentially, anything that you’ve been researching and finding out about this role, that’s where you put in, “Based on my research,” This is the third piece, “I would expect to be at the blank to blank range.”

 So that’s where you’re putting in the numbers and you would normally want your low range to really be at your high range, if that makes sense.
 So, if you’re shooting for $70,000, you would say, “Based on the market and what I’ve seen at other companies your size, I would expect to be at the $70,000 to $80,000 range within the 12 months.”